Heritage Poultry

 Blue Bresse Rooster

-Heritage breeds of poultry such as the Dominique and American Bresse Chicken can be found here.
-Both breeds can serve the modern homestead or backyard flock keeper well.
+Heritage poultry breeds such as the Dominique and American Bresse can be found here, and both serve the modern homestead or backyard flock keeper exceptionally well.

-The Dominique chicken is on the Livestock Conservancy's Watch list.
-The American Bresse was derived from the French Bresse.
+The Dominique chicken is currently listed on The Livestock Conservancy's Watch List, while the American Bresse was developed from the renowned French Bresse breed.

-The Dominique and the American Bresse are considered a dual-purpose bird.
-The hens will produce 250 eggs a year.
-Young roosters when butchered around 18 weeks provide a nice meaty carcass for the table.
-Both breeds are relatively easy keepers.
-The Dominique hens raised 3 clutches of chicks this year.
-Sustainability in the flock at its finest!
+Both the Dominique and American Bresse are considered dual-purpose birds.
+Hens can produce up to 250 eggs per year, while young roosters processed at around 18 weeks provide a nicely sized carcass for the table.
+Both breeds are relatively easy to raise and maintain.
+This year alone, my Dominique hens successfully raised three clutches of chicks—a great example of flock sustainability at its finest.

-The American Bresse is touted as an alternative to unsustainable meat breeds.
-In my experience while the breed does produce meat at 16-18 weeks, I think it's meat value is surpassed by its egg laying ability.
-The young hens start laying early and lay a plentiful amount of eggs.
+The American Bresse is often promoted as a sustainable alternative to commercial meat breeds.
+In my experience, while it does provide quality meat at 16–18 weeks, its greatest strength may actually be egg production.
+Young hens begin laying early and consistently produce a plentiful supply of eggs.

 |